tomichj/influx/README.md

 Influx borrows heavily from the gems payola and koudoku, and especially the book 'Mastering Modern Payments'.

-Influx does not yet support coupons, nor some features of subscriptions such as "quantity".
-Support is coming soon.

 ## Dependencies

 Influx requires that you have:
 * a subscriber model (Influx defaults to `::User`) with an `email` attribute
 * Stripe keys

 ## Installation